Obsessive-Compulsive Disorder (OCD)

 - Refusing to shake hands or touch items

-People with OCD may also have tics which include quick, abrupt, and repeated motions or behaviors like:
+People with OCD may also have tics, which include quick, abrupt, and repeated motions or behaviors like:

 - Blinking their eyes